CesiumGS/3d-tiles/Styling/README.md

 ## Expressions

-The language for expressions is a small subset of JavaScript ([EMCAScript 5](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf)) plus native color and regular expression types and access to tileset feature properties in the form of readonly variables.
+The language for expressions is a small subset of JavaScript ([EMCAScript 5](http://www.ecma-international.org/publications/files/ECMA-ST/Ecma-262.pdf)) plus native color and regular expression types, and access to tileset feature properties in the form of readonly variables.

 _Implementation tip: Cesium uses the [jsep](http://jsep.from.so/) JavaScript expression parser library to parse style expressions._